 The investments in PAI and PWP have not been measured at fair value because they have been classified as equity investments in associates.
-If these were to be measured at fair value, PAI would be classified as level 1, and PWP as level 2.
+If these were to be measured at fair value, they would be classified as level 1.

 The following table analyses within the fair value hierarchy model the consolidated entity's assets and liabilities, measured or disclosed at fair value, using the three level hierarchy model at 30 June 2018 and 30 June 2017.
 The consolidated entity has no assets or liabilities that are classified as level 3.